bagder/daniel.haxx.se/about.md

 name turned similar to the Amiga scripting language Arexx was actually not intentional.

-FrexxEd was shareware for very long time.
+FrexxEd was shareware for long time.
 We came from the C64 and Amiga background where FOSS was not a familiar concept and it was not at all existing within that culture - sadly enough, it would have been a really good idea for that community too.
 Eventually I learned the true ways of life and I released FPL fully open.
 In modern times people who run one of them new AmigaOS versions have found a renewed interest in FrexxEd and they have ported it over.
-It is very fun that it is still alive - containing more than 25 years old code of ours.
+It is exciting that it is still alive - containing more than 30 years old code of ours.
 FrexxEd code still exists on GitHub.

 ## Dancer